Collagen is a protein of the extracellular matrix (human and animal).

 Find an article dedicated to mesotherapy/microneedling techniques here.

-Regarding serums, we recommend the Collagen Pyruvate from MCCM, which has excellent regenerative and healing properties, improving the elasticity and hydration of the skin.
+Regarding serums, we recommend the Collagen Pyruvate from MCCM, which has excellent regenerating and healing properties, improving the elasticity and hydration of the skin.

 For dietary supplements, we can offer you the Collagen drink from MCCM or the Marine Collagen from Hyamira.